microsoft/terraform-spring-boot/README.md

 ## Introduction

-This repository is for Spring Boot Starters of Terraform client using Azure services.
+This repository is for Spring Boot Starters of Terraform client.

 ## Contributing